Lark: Literature

 Percy Bysshe Shelley's famed 1820 poem "To a Skylark" was inspired by the melodious song of a skylark during an evening walk.

 English poet George Meredith wrote a poem titled "The Lark Ascending" in 1881.

+Gerard Manley Hopkins wrote a poem entitled “The Sea and the Skylark” in 1877.

 In Mervyn Peake's Titus Groan, first book of the Gormenghast trilogy, "Swelter approache[s] [Lord Sepulchrave] with a salver of toasted larks" during the reception following newborn Titus's christening.

 Canadian poet John McCrae mentions larks in his poem "In Flanders Fields".

 Music

 English composer Ralph Vaughan Williams wrote a musical setting of George Meredith's poem, completed in 1914.
 It was composed for violin and piano, and entitled The Lark Ascending - A Romance.
 The work received its first performance in December 1920.
 Soon afterwards the composer arranged it for violin and orchestra, in which version it was first performed in June 1921, and this is how the work remains best-known today.

 The old Welsh folk song Marwnad yr Ehedydd (The Lark's Elegy) refers to the death of "the Lark", possibly as a coded reference to the Welsh leader Owain Glyndŵr.

 The French-Canadian folk song Alouette refers to plucking feathers from a lark.